-Policy Target Monitoring Indicator(s) Frequency Source CR4(e) &(f) The proportion of appeals upheld where CR4(e) or (f) is the reason for refusal.
+Policy Target Monitoring Indicator(s) Frequency Source CR4(e) &(f) To maintain appearance of the streetscene through resisting all inappropriate advertisement.
+The proportion of appeals upheld where CR4(e) or (f) is the reason for refusal.
 The number of appeals where CR4(e) or (f) is the reason for refusal.
 Number of enforcement investigations resulted in removal of unauthorised advertising and street furniture.
 Number of incidents of removal of unauthorised street furniture on the highway.
 Annual Acolaid development management administration system.
 Council's Highways Enforcement team.
 CR4(g) To maintain high quality streetscapes and front gardens.
 The percentage of applications for crossovers and forecourts that were refused stating CR4(g) as the reason for refusal.
 Annual Acolaid development management administration system.
-CR4(h) created though development.
-Annual Acolaid development management administration system. - Parks, Gardens, Open Spaces and Wat 1 CR5(a), (b)&(d) To improve the quality of the borough's parks, gardens, open spaces and waterways within the plan period.
+CR4(h) To increase the amount of public art in the borough over the plan period. created though development.
+Annual Acolaid development management administration system.
+Parks, Gardens, Open Spaces and Wat • CR5(a), (b)&(d) To improve the quality of the borough's parks, gardens, open spaces and waterways within the plan period.
 The amount of completed new public open space created.
 Number of parks and open spaces with an adopted Management Plan.
 Annual Acolaid development management administration system.
 Monitoring from RBKC Parks and Leisure Department CR5(c) To protect the borough's existing high quality garden squares.
 Proportion of appeals dismissed where CR5(c) is cited as the reason for refusal.
 Annual Acolaid development management administration system.
 CR5(e) To deliver on site external play space.
 Proportion of appeals dis- missed where CR5 (e) is cited as the reason for refusal.
 Number of proposals which include the provision of external play space.
 Proportion of major residential developments which include the provision of external play space.
 Annual Acolaid development management administration system.
 S106 and CIL monitoring.
 CR5(f) To improve biodiversity and wildlife habitats within the borough.
 Improvements in biodiversity in the borough.
-Annual Core Output indicator CR5(g) To protect the open spaces bounding the The proportion of appeals dismissed where CR5(g) is cited as the reason for refusal.
+Annual Core Output indicator CR5(g) To protect the open spaces bounding the Royal Hospital.
+The proportion of appeals dismissed where CR5(g) is cited as the reason for refusal.
 Annual Acolaid development management administration system.
 Policy CR6 the borough.
-Resist residential moorings on the Thames and Grand Union Canal where have a detrimental effect on character of area.
-Trees and landscape The number of additional waterside walks, cycle ways and new access points created through development.
+Resist residential moorings on the Thames and Grand Union Canal where The number of additional waterside walks, cycle ways and new access points created through development.
 Has the Cremorne Wharf been maintained as a "Safeguarded Wharf"?
 Thames Estuary Partnership Action Plan Annual Review shows update on implementation process of Action Plan.
 Proportion of appeals dismissed where CR5(j) or (k) is cited as the reason for refusal.
 Number of new residential moorings permitted.
 Annual Acolaid development management administration system.
-Biodiversity of tidal stretch of the River Thames monitored through the Thames Tidal Thames Habitat Action Plan by the Thames Estuary Partnership Biodiversity Action Group. (c) & (h) To maintain a high level of trees in the borough.
-The number of additional Tree Preservation Orders approved.
+Biodiversity of tidal stretch of the River Thames monitored through the Thames Tidal Thames Habitat Action Plan by the Thames Estuary Partnership Biodiversity Action Group.
+Acolaid development (c) & (h) to maintain a high level of trees in the borough.
+Preservation Orders approved.
 The percentage of appeals where CR6 (a), (b) or (h) was cited as the reason for refusal.
-Annual Acolaid development management administration system.
+Alliual management administration system.
 CR6(d), (e) & (f) To improve the townscape character though high quality landscaping.
 The percentage of appeals where CR6 (d), (e) or (f) was cited as the reason for refusal.
 Annual Statistical analysis of the Arboricultural records